 Best Things to do on Faial Island Azores

-With so much to experience in the Azores, it can be a little overwhelming planning your perfect Azores adventure.
+With so much to experience in the Azores, it can be a bit overwhelming planning your perfect Azores adventure.
 I have narrowed it down with the best things to do during a week on Faial Island.

 Faial is in the central group of the Azores archipelago.
 One of the “triangle of Islands” along with São Jorge and the Island of Pico.
 Some say Faial is the prettiest of the Azores islands.
 Considering the overwhelming natural beauty of the Azores, it’s a pretty big call to make.